 The WA Occupational Therapy Association’s Student Committee consists of a group of Occupational Therapy students from Curtin University of Technology and Edith Cowan University, ranging from 1st to 4th year.
-There are two representatives from each year, in addition to President and Treasurer roles (fulfilled by fourth year students) and Vice-president and Secretary roles (fulfilled by third year students).
+There are representatives from each year, in addition to President and Treasurer roles and Vice-president and Secretary roles.

 Goals & Aims

 To develop a sense of cohesion between the WA Occupational Therapy Association, Curtin University and Edith Cowan University staff and OT students.
 Increase the profile of the Association within Curtin and Edith Cowan Universities and the student population and encouraging future involvement in Association activities.
 Enable links/networking opportunities between students, working occupational therapists and the WA Occupational Therapy Association.

 To provide students with opportunities to further their learning and professional development.